Mizumoto Park: Seasons in Tokyo

 Sakura Season in Mizumoto Park

 There is also a bird sanctuary in the park, which makes it a very popular spot for bird watchers and photographers.
 You may at all times running into a group of fully equipped photographers with zoom lenses as big as 400mm ones patiently waiting for the best shot.
 I really respect their devotion to bird photography.
-Carrying those big lenses and often biking with those requires a good level of devotion.
+Carrying those big lenses and biking with those require a good level of devotion.